When is a Corneal Transplant Necessary?

 When this damage is severe enough, your vision will become greatly impacted.
 If glasses or contact lenses cannot restore your vision for daily tasks, your doctor may recommend a corneal transplant.
 This process works by removing all or part of the cornea and replacing it with healthy donor tissue from an eye bank.

-- Partial thickness corneal transplant (Descement’s Stripping Automated Endothelial Keratoplasty or DSAEK) which replaces the damaged section of the back inner layer of the cornea.
+- Partial thickness corneal transplant (Descemet’s Stripping Automated Endothelial Keratoplasty or DSAEK) which replaces the damaged section of the back inner layer of the cornea through a small incision.
 No sutures are required and most patients achieve a faster visual recovery.
+Other benefits include:

-If you are considering having a corneal transplant, make sure you are fully aware of the risks of surgery such as: rejection of the new tissue, infection and corneal swelling.
+If you are considering having a corneal transplant in Colorado Springs, make sure you are fully aware of the risks of surgery such as: rejection of the new tissue, infection and corneal swelling.
 Trusting your eyes to an experienced ophthalmologist will help reduce some of those risks.
-Contact the experienced corneal doctors at Skyline Vision Clinic & Laser Center to learn more about your options.
+Contact our experienced team to learn more about your options.